Dudukun/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Write a function that prints the numbers from 1 to 100 separated by a space.
+Write a function in C that inserts a number into a sorted singly linked list.